 Carrying a pistol in a holster that is not concealed from public view.
-A license is required to do this in almost all states.
+A license is required to do this in some, but not all, states.

 The distance the trigger travels after the shot breaks.
 Less is better.
 This is sometimes adjustable.

 Outside the WaistBand, a holster worn in plain view, like a Police Officer.
-In Texas, these are only legal on
+These are legal in Texas, subject to certain restrictions.

 Slang for fun target shooting, using paper targets, bottles, cans, melons, etc.

 Point of Aim.
 Where you want the bullet to go.